limebit/medmodels/docs/user_guide/02_medrecord.md

 ---
 ```

-However, they need to belong in order to show their attributes in the overview.
+However, they need to belong to a group in order to show their attributes in the overview.

 ```{exec-literalinclude} scripts/02_medrecord_intro.py
 ---